alfaphi/cloudflare-docs/content/bots/troubleshooting.md

 -   Firewall Rule IDs, rule expression, Challenge solve rates
 -   Common user-agents among false positives
 -   Common ASNs among false positives
--   Screenshots of strange activity from the firewall, such as a huge spike in challenged traffic on the graph
+-   Screenshots of strange activity from the WAF, such as a huge spike in challenged traffic on the graph
 -   Problematic URIs or paths
 -   Rough description of how your domain is configured.
     -   Is one zone SSL for SaaS while the others are not?